 In the murky past of the tarot deck a vague evolution took place beginning sometime in the 1400’s, perhaps in the Arab countries, though mythology ascribes it to Egypt or India.
 Migrating to Italy, luxurious handmade card games took hold and of course later became mass-market block print decks as well.
-Further populating Europe, France became a mainstay provider of several types of tarot games and the modern style deck emerged in the 1700’s to remain with the 78 fairly stable elements ever since.
+Further populating European card tables, France became a mainstay provider of several types of tarot games and the modern style deck emerged in the 1700’s to remain with the 78 fairly stable elements ever since.

 It was at the turn of the twentieth century that a great revolution took place for the tarot deck.
 Mr. Arthur Edward Waite (a member of the Hermetic Order of the Golden Dawn) spent years developing a complex iconography and enlisted Pamela Colman Smith, also known as “Pixie,” to prepare the illustrations for all 78 cards.

 At this time it was almost unheard of to have illustrations on the pips, or lesser numbered cards, but even Ms. Smith borrowed some of her images from existing cards.
 Her deck was published by the Rider Company in 1909, and of course was immediately named for the two men of the project, to be known as the Rider Waite deck for the next century.

 The great success of this tarot deck is that the paintings are somewhat naïve, and yet rich with symbols, which allows easy accessibility as well as a great depth of imagination and interpretation.
 It has proven to have not only great staying power, but has seeded innumerable imaginative “clones,” especially in the 40 years since the copyright went to the American company US Games Systems, Inc. bringing the deck to wide visibility.